magnesj/ResInsight/docs/ElementPropertyTableImport.md

 A couple of examples on the file format are shown below.

-ResInsight searches for the first line containing "\*Distribution Table", then splits the following line by ",".
+ResInsight searches for the first line containing `\*Distribution Table`, then splits the following line by `,`.
 These entries describes the expected property values to be found in the file.

 ResInsight then searches for the data block by ignoring lines
 - starting with "\*" and ","